kreuzwerker/awsu/README.md

 After using export mode, credentials can used until they expire.

+When you pass the `-w` option , the credentials are be written to the shared credentials file instead.
+This might be useful if you're launching an application from an IDE that does not have access to the exported variables.

+A new profile is created in the shared credentials file.
+It is named `:profile-awsu-temp`.

 #### Exec mode

 When `awsu` is invoked with a doubledash (`--`) as the last argument it will execute the application specified after the doubledash (including all arguments) with the resulting credentials being set into the environment of this application.